-Chann
+Chann The certificate chain.

 privkey The private key used for the SSL connection.

 password The password for the private key.

 CORBA::BAD PARAM if the user name or password is null.

 '''

 void setCipherSuiteList (const

 ssl::CipherSuiteInfoList& list)

 '''

 This method is used in the client or the server to specify the ciphers available for the SSL connections.